 Why Should I Use Video on My Website?

 Video is the way consumers are absorbing content on the internet and your business should be primed to take advantage of the opportunity that video provides.
 Statistics show that viewers will stay engaged longer with video than with reading and are more likely to convert to leads after viewing a video.
 This is because video allows your company to communicate to your customer base in a simple but effective way.

 Statistics on Internet Video Consumption

-- 85% of internet users within the U.S. consume content through video.
+- 85% of internet users within the U.S. consume content through online video

 Reasons Why Your Business Should Have Video On Your Website

 There are many reasons for placing a video or several videos on your website: